seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

         500 http://archive.raspberrypi.com/debian trixie/main armhf Packages
 ```

-Now that `rpi-eeprom` and its dependencies have been removed (purged), we proceed to create a "Dummy" `rpi-eeprom` - one that takes up virtually no space on our SD card, but allows us to install the `raspi-utils` package - which is _at least occasionally_ useful!
-To accomplish this bit of magic we install a Debian package called `equivs`; `equivs` enables us to easily create a *dummy package* - also named `rpi-eeprom`.
-Then, we install the *dummy* `rpi-eeprom` which in turn enables installation of `raspi-utils` (i.e. `vcgencmd`, `dtoverlay`, and `dtparam`)!
+*  Now that `rpi-eeprom` and its dependencies have been removed (purged), we proceed to create a "Dummy" `rpi-eeprom` - one that takes up virtually no space on our SD card, but allows us to install the `raspi-utils` package - which is _at least occasionally_ useful!
+To accomplish this we install a Debian package called `equivs`; `equivs` enables us to easily create a *dummy package* - also named `rpi-eeprom`.
+Then, we install the *dummy* `rpi-eeprom` package, which in turn enables installation of `raspi-utils` (i.e. `vcgencmd`, `dtoverlay`, and `dtparam`).
 Here's how:

 * Install `equivs` package: